ecolema/bFRAMER/README.md

 * Blog category/archive menus - for blog navigation

 ### Collection sort form ###
+Renders navigation elements related to a 'collection'.
+The sort for comprises the list/grid view buttons and a 'sort by' `<select>` drop down.

 ### Product page prices ###
 styled in `/assets/scss/_components_product.scss`.

+Display of product price, sale price and RRP shown on the product page.

 ### Variant buttons ###
 styled in `/assets/scss/_components_product.scss`.

+When enabled product options are presented as buttons in place of `<select>` drop downs.

+Each option is a `radio` button contained by `label.rectangle`.
+Where options are configured as colours, the label element includes an additional className, `.color`

 ### Product buy buttons ###
 styled in `/assets/scss/_components_product.scss`.

+The quantity box, add to basket button and wish list buttons displayed on the product page.

 ### Product page info ###
 styled in `/assets/scss/_components_product.scss`.